How to Say "If the butterfly goes to the stone bridge, the butterfly can find the way" in Korean | -(으)면 Grammar

 What does "If the butterfly goes to the stone bridge, the butterfly can find the way" mean in Korean?

-The Korean sentence "나비가 돌다리에 가면, 길을 찾을 수 있어요." translates to "If the butterfly goes to the stone bridge, the butterfly can find the way." in English.
-This line matches the English meaning, "If the butterfly goes to the stone bridge, the butterfly can find the way", but it keeps the mood soft.
-The "-요" ending makes it gentle and kind.
+The Korean sentence "나비가 돌다리에 가면, 길을 찾을 수 있어요." translates to "If the butterfly goes to the stone bridge, the butterfly can find the way." in English. "나비가 돌다리에 가면, 길을 찾을 수 있어요." is the kind of sentence you would hear in a Korean storybook.
+It is simple yet expressive, painting the scene of "if the butterfly goes to the stone bridge, the butterfly can find the way" with just a few words.

 Pronunciation guide: nabiga doldarie gamyeon, gileul chateul su iteoyo.